 What we don’t: Style and performance fall well short of more premium designs.

-For weekend warriors and those who don’t want to spend a ton on ski gear, no bib gets the job done like REI Co-op’s Powderbound.
-We love the value here: For just $199, you get a thick 2-layer construction that’s super durable and blocks out wind and snow effectively, along with 40-gram insulation to cut the chill on particularly cold days.
-The fit is easy to dial in, with adjustable, elastic suspenders and belt loops at the waist, and the bib is offered in six sizes (S to XXXL) and two different inseam lengths.
-To be clear, the Powderbound is a noticeable step down in quality and durability from our top pick, but it covers the bases for resort skiers at a reasonable price.
+For weekend warriors and those who don’t want to spend a ton on ski gear, no bib gets the job done better than REI Co-op’s Powderbound.
+We love the value here: For just $219, you get a thick 2-layer construction that’s super durable and blocks out wind and snow effectively, along with 40-gram insulation to cut the chill on particularly cold days.
+The fit is easy to dial in, with adjustable, elastic suspenders and belt loops at the waist, and the bib is offered in six sizes (S to XXXL) and three inseam lengths.
+To be clear, the Powderbound is a noticeable step down in quality and durability from our top pick, but it covers the bases for resort skiers at a very reasonable price.

 Keep in mind that although the Powderbound bib will do the trick for skiing laps and long chairlift rides, performance-minded skiers will be left wanting more.
 To start, the fit is pretty generic—there isn’t any stretch built into the fabric (just a small panel at the lower back), and the no-frills design misses the mark for both laid-back style (like the Baker above) and more technically minded skiers (like the Arc’teryx and Patagonia options below).
 Moreover, the 2-layer Peak membrane won’t resist moisture nearly as well as Gore-Tex or even in-house efforts like Trew’s Primo or Patagonia’s H2No Standard, and only the critical seams are taped.
 But we keep coming back to value: The Powderbound Insulated bibs are a proven choice with a surprisingly long lifespan and undercut most of the competition by $40 or more.